fsvreddit/modmail-userinfo/README.md

 ![Example modmail output](https://raw.githubusercontent.com/fsvreddit/modmail-userinfo/main/doc_images/examplesummary.png)

+Summaries can also be triggered manually by making a private mod note with the text `!usersummary` in them.
+This is useful in case you want to re-trigger a summary after a period of time (thanks u/Forgotten_Dog1954 for the idea)

 ## Limitations

 If a user is shadowbanned, no useful information can be shown about the user.
 However, the app can tell you that the user is shadowbanned (not obvious on mobile modmail).